geographika/mappyfile/docs/index.rst

 	Sean Gillies - `Stop using MapScript`_

-A later post listed the benefits of this approach.
+A later post listed the benefits of this approach:

 	*"the instructions encoded in a MapServer mapfile comprise a domain-specific language.. to embrace the map language is to benefit from simplicity, usability, and portability."*

 	Sean Gillies - `Declarative Maps`_

 The concept of the Mapfile as a DSL has been implemented a few times.
 A Python `Mapfile builder`_ written by Norman Vine used an XML approach.

 More recently the Node module `node-mapserv`_ provides support for declarative mapfile programming.
 As the author notes: